-Driving a vehicle with the brake light on is dangerous.
+Driving a vehicle with the red brake light on is dangerous.
 Part of the brake system may have failed.
 It will take longer to stop the vehicle.
 You could have an accident.
 Have the vehicle checked immediately.

-Vehicles equipped with Anti-Lock brakes (ABS), are also equipped with Electronic Brake Force Distribution (EBD).
+Vehicles equipped with the Anti-Lock Brake System (ABS), are also equipped with Electronic Brake Force Distribution (EBD).
 In the event of an EBD failure, the Brake Warning Light will turn on along with the ABS Light.
 Immediate repair to the ABS system is required.

-The operation of the Brake Warning Light can be checked by turning the ignition switch from the OFF position to the ON position.
-The light should illuminate for approximately three seconds.
+Operation of the Brake Warning Light can be checked by turning the ignition switch from the OFF position to the ON position.
+The light should illuminate for approximately two seconds.
 The light should then turn off unless the parking brake is applied or a brake fault is detected.
 If the light does not illuminate, have the light inspected by an authorized dealer.